solisgb/inserts/README.md

 # inserts

-some modules to insert data in ddbb
+some modules to insert very specific data in ddbb